Fleeesch/paRt/README.md

-# paRT - plain adapting Reaper theme
+# paRt - plain adapting Reaper theme

-A custom Reaper theme with a strong focus on functionality.
+A custom Reaper theme with a heavy focus on functionality.

-## Features
+* 3 theme variants with different brightness levels and parameter synchronization

-- Support for zoom factors 100%, 125%, 150%, 175%, 200%, 225%, 250%
+* Full support for zoom factors 100%, 125%, 150%, 175%, 200%, 225%, 250%
-- 3 Theme files covering different brightness levels
-- Support for all Reaper V7 assets
+* Complete coverage of all Reaper V7 UI elements
-- Custom Theme Adjuster
+* Custom Theme Adjuster with extensive configuration options
-    - 200+ parameters to adjust colors, TCP, MCP, ENVCP
-    - Banking of parameters selectively toggle between differen settings
-    - Save and recall settings
-    - Synchronization of parameter settings between theme files

 ## Requirements

-- Reaper 7.0+ (7.17 recommended)
+- Reaper 7.0+ (7.55 recommended)
-- js_ReaScriptAPI

-### js_ReaScriptAPI
-This extension is used for file-dialog.
-Saving and loading external user setting files is disabled in the Theme Adjuster when the js_ReaScriptAPI is missing

 ## Installation